marhar19/HSR_via_tensor_decomposition/README.md

 ``Hyperspectral Super-resolution via Coupled Tensor Factorization:
 Identifiability and Algorithms,'' IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), 2018

+In order to run the demos and the algorithms the Tensorlab toolbox is required:
+Link to the TensorLab toolbox for MATLAB: https://www.tensorlab.net

+Download the Pavia University Hyperspectral image from the following link: